Parmalee: Stoney Creek Records

 While in Nashville, Parmalee met David Fanning from New Voice Entertainment at Sound Stage Studios.
 Alongside him the band recorded their hit "Musta Had a Good Time" in the back of their RV.
 The song led to both their production and record deals.

 The inspiration for "Musta Had a Good Time" came right from their own lives.
 When the band formed, they all moved into the same house and parties happened almost every night.
 Scott clarifies: "I can say the car wasn't in the pool.
 My friend drove his truck into a small creek.
 That actually happened.
 We had to get a tractor to pull it out."
 And when they shot the video, another party broke out until the owner of the house where the video was being shot asked them to leave.
 The band got kicked out of their own video shoot. "'Musta Had a Good Time' describes that one epic party that all of us have either been to -- or hope to go to -- at some point in our lives," says Matt.
 "It's that one party that becomes a legend in a small town.
 The response that we get from fans when we play this song live is crazy -- the fans know all the words and everyone's dancing, and it becomes a party on stage and in the crowd.
 We're finding out that there's a lot of people out there who really like to have a good time."

 In June 2012, the band was featured as a Billboard "Bubbling Under" artist.
 A live performance video for the song debuted on AOL's TheBoot.com in July 2012 and the music video debuted in August 2012.

 They were featured as Clear Channel's NEW!
 Artist to Watch (Country) and the song was picked as one of CountryMusicIsLove.com's Top 15 Songs of Summer.
 "Taste of Country" gave the single two stars out of five.

 Their second Stoney Creek single, "Carolina", was released to country radio on February 4, 2013.
 It reached number 1 on the Country Airplay chart in December 2013.
 The band's first album on the label, Feels Like Carolina, was released on December 10, 2013.
 "Close Your Eyes" and "Already Callin' You Mine" were issued as the album's third and fourth singles, and both were top 10 hits on Country Airplay.
 "Roots" was released in late 2016 and served as the lead-off single to their second studio album on Stoney Creek, 27861, which was released July 21, 2017.
 It and "Sunday Morning" were minor top 40 hits for the band.

-Parmalee's "Day Drinkin'" was featured second in Twisted Tea's two-part commercial series, "Unwind With a Twist".
-The commercial aired on February 16, 2019, during the Daytona 500.